nibim/demo-repo/README.md

 ## Local Development

-1. Open indeh.html in your browser.
+1. Open indeh.html in your browser!